Janusz Surdykowski

-Janusz Surdykowski (born 4 May 1986) is a Polish professional footballer who plays as a striker for KP Starogard Gdański.
+Janusz Surdykowski (born 4 May 1986) is a Polish professional footballer who plays as a striker for IV liga Pomerania club Jaguar Gdańsk.

 Career

-Club

-In June 2006, he joined Górnik Łęczna on a four-year contract.
+In June 2006, Surdykowski joined Górnik Łęczna on a four-year contract.
 In July 2007, he was loaned to Podbeskidzie Bielsko-Biała.
 He returned to Górnik half year later.

-In August 2010, he signed a contract with APEP F.C.
+In August 2010, he signed a contract with APEP.

-In July 2011, he moved to Arka Gdynia.
+In July 2011, Surdykowski moved to Arka Gdynia.

 On 28 August 2020, he signed with Olimpia Elbląg.